DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Min_Jiang_def/index.markdown

 So diverse parties of interest are at play here and the reasoning behind state-sponsored search engines is quite complex and convoluted.
-I explored the phenomenon of ‘national search engines’ in a paper that will appear in *Policy & Internet.*First, security was a major concern.
+I explored the phenomenon of ‘national search engines’ in a paper that will appear in *Policy & Internet*.
+First, security was a major concern.
 All three state-backed search engines were put into play immediately after Google left mainland China as a response to Secretary Hilary Clinton’s ‘Internet freedom’ speech.
 It was clear from publicly